sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 #### 2.1.1.
 Summary <!-- omit in toc -->

-Allowing DevOps teams to choose their technical stacks negates the principle of standard and could proliferate technologies across the enterprise, making it more costly and risky for ESDC to sustain their long-term operations, maintenance, and sustainability.
+Allowing DevOps teams to choose their technical stacks negates the principle of Standards and could proliferate technologies across the enterprise, making it more costly and risky for ESDC to sustain their long-term operations, maintenance, and sustainability.

 #### 2.1.2.
 Raised by stakeholder(s) <!-- omit in toc -->